tc39/notes/es7/2016-05/may-25.md

 MM: Cancellation should be as fast as normal control flow and should not collect stack traces.
 It doesn't collect stack traces.

-SG: try-catch is not slow because it is an exceptional event, it is slow because of the non-locality itself
+SYG: try-catch is not slow because it is an exceptional event, it is slow because of the non-locality itself

 FST: motivation?